WRIGHT COUNTY PHEASANTS FOREVER CHAPTER #95

 ADDRESS: 9141 64TH STREET NW ANNANDALE, MN 55302

-*WCPF DID NOT HELP SPONSOR A CORN GIVEAWAY IN 2012 DUE TO THE MILD WINTER WE HAD AND AS OF NOW OUR CHAPTER HAS NOT RECIEVED ANY CORN DONATIONS TO GO TOWARDS A 2013 GIVEAWAY.
+*WCPF DID NOT HELP SPONSOR A CORN GIVEAWAY IN 2012 DUE TO THE MILD WINTER WE HAD AND OUR CHAPTER DID NOT RECIEVE ANY CORN DONATIONS TO GO TOWARDS A GIVEAWAY FOR 2013.
 PLEASE CONTACT US IF YOU WOULD LIKE TO DONATE ANY CORN.
-WE THANK YOU FOR YOUR SUPPORT.
+WE THANK YOU FOR YOUR SUPPORT!